projectara/greybus-spec/source/module_info.rst

 Interface Descriptor
 ^^^^^^^^^^^^^^^^^^^^

-An interface descriptor describes an access point for a module to the
+An interface descriptor describes an access point for a Module to the
 |unipro| network.
 Each interface represents a single physical port
 through which |unipro| packets are transferred.
-Every module shall have at least one interface.
-Each interface has an ID whose value is unique within the module.
+Every Module shall have at least one interface.
+Each interface has an ID whose value is unique within the Module.
 The first interface shall have ID 0, the second (if present) shall have value 1, and so on.
 The purpose of these Ids is to allow CPort descriptors to define which interface they are associated with.
 The interface descriptor is defined in Table